-9.2 Data Distribution - Teacher Notes
+9.2 Data Distribution - Teacher Notes A Practice Understanding Task

 Purpose: Students are already familiar with dot plots, box plots, and histograms.
-This task asks them to describe data distributions and compare shape, center, and spread of two or more sets of data.
+This task has them describe data distributions and compare shape, center, and spread of two or more sets of data.